| EXECUTIVE SUMMARY

 Defense (ISA and JCS), Agriculture, HEW,

-Commerce, NSC and CIA.
+Commerce, NSC and CIA.1

 Option (b) is supported by AID.

-Under any of the above options, there should be an
+Under any of the above options, there should be an annual review of our population policy to examine progress,

 insure our programs are in keeping with the latest informa-